Open Educational Resources Grants

 - The extent to which they include curation and customization of open educational resources that will be freely and openly shared throughout and beyond SFU

-- Their potential impact on student experience in the form of high-quality materials, maximum access (e.g., Creative Commons licenses), open and innovative pedagogy, and cost savings to students
+- Their potential impact on student experience in the form of high-quality materials, maximum access (e.g., Creative Commons licenses), innovative and open pedagogy, and cost savings to students

 - The inclusion of plans to re-use open educational resources in courses in subsequent semesters